suzybee1987/ms1-ali-shiatsu/README.md

 - [jQuery](https://developer.mozilla.org/en-US/docs/Glossary/jQuery) and [Popper.js](https://popper.js.org/)
   - Used with Bootstrap Scrollspy to track location on the page and Bootstrap Collapse for Accordion sections on mobile and tablet view.
 Also used with the contact form to launch the modal after required fields on form were completed.

 ### **Libraries**
-​

 - [Bootstrap](https://getbootstrap.com/)
-  - Used to design a mobile-first responsive website layout along with custom components (navigation bar toggle button, accordion, cards, scrollspy, footer).
+  - Used to design a mobile-first responsive website layout along with custom components (navigation bar + toggle button, accordion, cards, scrollspy, footer, jumbotron).

 ### **Tools**